awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/README.md

 ### Upload images

-1. Log in directs you to a landing page that says `No data found`.
+1. Signing in directs you to a landing page that says `No data found`.
    ![empty](no-data-found.png)
 2. Choose `Upload`.
 3. Choose `Select a file`.